centreon/centreon-documentation/en/update/update-centreon-platform.md

 systemctl restart cbd centengine gorgoned
 ```

+### Update extensions

+From `Administration > Extensions > Manager`, update all extensions, starting
+with the following:

+  - License Manager,
+  - Plugin Packs Manager,
+  - Auto Discovery.

+Then you can update all other commercial extensions.

 ## Update the Remote Servers

 This procedure is the same than to update a Centreon Central server.